 She stared at Charlotte with an empty expression.
 Her arms were shaking and her back was slouched.

-As her mouth echoed the haunting voice, Emma’s eyes changed—her irises becoming an emerald color while her sclera were more along the lines of seafoam.
+As her mouth echoed the haunting voice, Emma’s eyes changed—her irises becoming an emerald color while her sclera was more along the lines of seafoam.
 A burst of dark-green energy—similar to television static—erupted out of her back, slowly molding into the shape of dragon-like wings.

 Roger stood up, rushing into the room.
 “Emma!
 What’s going on!?”